Chukwuemeka-Peter-Eze/jenkins-multibranch-pipeline/README.md

 ![Webhook Configuration](./media/screenshots/webhook-configuration.png)

-> Screenshot placeholder.

-**Security considerations:** authentication, secret tokens where supported, source validation, network exposure, Jenkins security configuration, and logging/monitoring all matter here, a webhook endpoint is an entry point into your CI system.
+**Security considerations:** authentication, secret tokens where supported, source validation, network exposure, Jenkins security configuration, and logging/monitoring all matter here, a webhook endpoint is an entry point into the CI system.

 ---